rhean-propp/game_development/project_001_knights_court/to_do.md

 4. Add actions for the player to use: examine, read, look, etc.
 5. Add full functionality for validating player input and providing errors when input is invalid.
 6. Finish help() after creation of all major player commands.
-7. Refactor chapter_01() into a class.
+7. Begin basic movement around the first room in chapter_01()
-8. Begin basic movement around the first room in chapter_01()
+8. Build movement so a player can move from one end of a room to another and back again.
-9. Build movement so a player can move from one end of a room to another and back again.
+9. After a player death, the game over screen should prompt the player to restore to a previous save.
-10. After a player death, the game over screen should prompt the player to restore to a previous save.
+10. Create matrix system for xyz co-ordinates for player movement.
-11. Create matrix system for xyz co-ordinates for player movement.
+11. Refactor code to run inside of a while True loop.
+AKA the game loop

 ### Bugs
 1. [BUG] Resolve "." not displaying after a print.
 Character cursor overlap bug.